SAP-samples/upscale-commerce-open-payment-integration/postman/stripe/Payment-Page/README.md

 * Set private key as **value** for environment variable keys starting with ``authentication_outbound_basic_auth_username``
 * Set password as **empty string** ``""`` for environment keys starting with : ``authentication_outbound_basic_auth_password``

-There are 2 occurrences of both in the environment file.

 **5. Public Key**

 The public (or Publishable) key can be obtained here in the Stripe dashboard.
 In Test it starts with **pk_test**